The practice has a patient leaflet, which can be collected from Reception or Patient Leaflet

 There are a number of ways you can request a repeat prescription.

-The most convenient is via our website:
+The most convenient is via the NHS app.

 Crown Heights Medical Centre is a Training Practice